NathanKr/unit-testing-of-a-real-world-ts-system/exercises/5/starter/README.md

 Use spyOn

 <h3>Your task2</h3>
-create a test where toStrictEqual is false and a test where toStrictEqual is true
+Create a test where toStrictEqual is false and a test where toStrictEqual is true and put it inside misc.test.ts